Who—or What—is Azathoth?

 And yet, there are fools who worship it.
 The deranged seek its voice, hoping to catch but a fragment of its truth—yet all they find is the abyss, whispering back.

-Azathoth stands as one of the most enigmatic and terrifying figures in Lovecraftian mythology.
+Azathoth stands as one of the most enigmatic figures in Lovecraftian mythology.
 Though less widely known than the infamous Cthulhu, it is the supreme antagonist within the Lovecraftian pantheon.
 Its elusive nature only deepens its dread—the less we comprehend it, the more it haunts our imagination.
 Azathoth’s name first emerged, albeit obscurely, in an unfinished tale simply titled Azathoth.
 From there, it slithered into other stories, invoked either by name or by ominous epithets such as the “Blind Idiot God” and the “Primordial Chaos”.

 In The Dream-Quest of Unknown Kadath, Azathoth is mentioned explicitly.
 According to the Cthulhu Mythos, it slumbers in the void, and from its dreams, existence itself was spun.
 Now it lingers in that eternal stupor, while lesser beings pipe mindless flutes and beat maddening drums to keep it asleep.
 For should Azathoth ever wake, the dream would end—and with it, all of reality would vanish into the abyss.